RARE Investor Alert: Kessler Topaz Meltzer & Check, LLP Encourages RARE Investors with Losses to Contact the Firm

 CONTACT KTMC TO DISCUSS YOUR LEGAL RIGHTS:

-If you purchased or acquired Ultragenyx Pharmaceutical Inc. common stock and experienced losses, you are encouraged to contact KTMC attorney Jonathan Naji, Esq. at:
+If you purchased or acquired Ultragenyx Pharmaceutical Inc. common stock and have lost money on your investment, you are encouraged to contact KTMC attorney Jonathan Naji, Esq. at:

 (484) 270-1453